hbutani/spark-druid-olap/README.md

 The Druid Query executed for this rewritten plan is [here](https://github.com/SparklineData/spark-druid-olap/blob/master/docs/benchmark/druid/queries/q7.json)

-## Use Case: BI Acceleration using an OLAP index
+## Use Case 2: BI Acceleration using an OLAP index
 Consider the same TPCH Dataset.
 We also support linking a Druid Index with a **Star Schema**.
 In this case the Druid Index is used to answer __Slice and Dice__ BI queries quickly.
 Answering such queries is the reason for using Druid so the _acceleration_ should come as no surprise.